 Too soon to call

 The RX 6800 gives the RTX 3070 a significant advantage in supporting games as it doesn’t have a DLSS-like feature yet.
-The 3070 will also be the cheaper card, at least if it stays in stock long enough for price gouging not to be a problem.
+While the 3070 is currently the least expensive card, it could be in danger of an exponential increase in price if people try to corner the market by buying up all the products to then profit off of limited supply.
 Considering how the launch of the 3080 and 3090 went, the 3070 may end up being more costly soon.

 Whether you enable or don’t enable ray tracing, both cards appear to be excellent ways to game at both 1440p and 4K.
 If you’re on the fence and unsure which you want, wait for real benchmarks and more ray-tracing information from AMD.
-The potential is there for either to be a stellar next-gen card for your PC upgrade, but it’s not clear just yet which is best.
+While we cannot establish a victor due to insufficient research, it’s safe to say that both cards appear to be worthy candidates to improve your PC.

 - AMD Radeon RX 6900 XT vs. Nvidia RTX 3090: Flagship battle